LispCookbook/cl-cookbook/emacs-ide.md

 With a numbered prefix argument (`C-u 2 M-(`), wrap around this number of s-expressions.

-Additionnaly, use `M-x check-parens` to spot malformed s-exps.
+Additionally, use `M-x check-parens` to spot malformed s-exps.

 There are additional packages that can make your use of parens easier:

 - `M-x show-paren-mode`, a built-in Emacs mode: it toggles the visualization of matching parenthesis.
 When enabled, place the cursor on a paren and you'll see the other paren it matches with.
 You can initialize it in your Emacs init file with `(show-paren-mode t)`.
 It is a global minor mode (it will work for all buffers, all languages).
  - **we highly suggest you enable it**.
-- when evil-mode (the vim layer) is enabled, you can use the `%` key to go to the matchin paren.
+- when evil-mode (the vim layer) is enabled, you can use the `%` key to go to the matching paren.
 - `M-x electric-pair-mode`, a built-in Emacs mode: when enabled, typing an open parenthesis automatically inserts the corresponding closing parenthesis, and vice versa.
 (Likewise for brackets, etc.).
 If the region is active, the parentheses (brackets, etc.) are inserted around the region instead.
 - you could use [Paredit (animated guide)](http://danmidwood.com/content/2014/11/21/animated-paredit.html) to automatically insert parentheses in pairs,
 - or [lispy-mode](https://github.com/abo-abo/lispy), like Paredit, but a key triggers an action when the cursor is placed right before or right after a parentheses.